Applicants are encouraged to review the following information very carefully before and throughout the application process.

 Students admitted to the Traditional and Second Degree BSN tracks must provide a completed Health History Form to the Office of Student Affairs prior to enrollment.
 These students are required to have their health care provider perform a physical exam and complete page 1 of the document.

 All students are required to have current Cardiopulmonary Resuscitation (CPR) certification throughout their time in the program.
 If you do not have this certification, you must take a class.
-Online classes are not acceptable for new or renewal certification.
+Online classes are not acceptable for new or renewal certification for pre-licensure students.
 You must take a course through the American Heart Association intended for health care providers.
-Students are required to provide proof of certification to the College of Nursing, Office of Student Affairs.
+Students are required to provide proof of certification.

 American Heart Association Course Description